The Way to the Arabic Language

 4- When المَوْصُوْفُ is singular, its adjective (الصِّفَةُ) is singular, when المَوْصُوْفُ is dual, its adjective (الصِّفَةُ) is dual and when المَوْصُوْفُ is plural, its adjective (الصِّفَةُ) is plural.

-ف (Then) This particle is used not only to connect المَعْطُوْفُ with its المَعْطُوْفُ عَلَيْهِ but also to show their order (of occurance in a span of short time)
+ف (Then) This particle is used not only to connect المَعْطُوْفُ with its المَعْطُوْفُ عَلَيْهِ but also to show their order (of occurence in a span of short time).

-ثُمَّ (Then) This particle is used not only to connect المَعْطُوْفُ with its المَعْطُوْفُ عَلَيْهِ but also to show their order (of occurance in a span of long time)
+ثُمَّ (Then) This particle is used not only to connect المَعْطُوْفُ with its المَعْطُوْفُ عَلَيْهِ but also to show their order (of occurence in a span of long time).

 When المَعْطُوْفُ عَلَيْهِ is مَرْفُوْعٌ, its المَعْطُوْفُ is مَرْفُوعٌ when المَعْطُوْفُ عَلَيْهِ is مَنْصُوْبٌ, its المَعْطُوْفُ is مَنْصُوْبٌ and when المَعْطُوْفُ عَلَيْهِ is مَجْرُوْرٌ, its مَعْطُوْفُ is مَجْرُوْرٌ.